top of page

 2. Applications of Pléiades Neo Imagery: The applications of Pléiades Neo imagery are diverse and impactful.
 It is utilized for monitoring submerged aquatic vegetation, providing detailed data on distribution, abundance, and health.
 The imagery also facilitates accurate mapping of shallow water bathymetry, which is crucial for understanding underwater topography.
 Additionally, Pléiades Neo supports the tracking of marine species like manatees, offering insights into their movements and habitat use.
 These applications contribute significantly to conservation strategies and the management of aquatic environments, enabling more effective and informed decision-making.

 3. Key Performance Indicators (KPIs) and Targets: Key performance indicators for evaluating the effectiveness of Pléiades Neo imagery include spatial resolution, data accuracy, and coverage frequency.
 The 30cm resolution is a crucial KPI, providing high-detail monitoring capabilities.
 Ensuring data accuracy is essential for reliable assessments, while frequent coverage supports timely updates on environmental conditions.
 Integration with other data sources enhances the comprehensiveness of conservation efforts.
-Targets for these KPIs involve maintaining high resolution, achieving consistent data accuracy, and providing regular coverage to support ongoing monitoring and management activities.
+Targets for these KPIs involve maintaining very-high resolution, achieving consistent data accuracy, and providing regular coverage to support ongoing monitoring and management activities.

 Future Prospects